bmcder/ConnectedMachineTroubleshooterScript/README.md

 Linux:
 1. Save the script to a directory of your choice.
-2. Run the script with root permissions.
+2. Run `main.py` with root permissions.
 3. When done, the script will generate a zip file under `/tmp` which includes all relevant information.

 ## Questions